-- 2.51 A review of the Council's Balances and Reserves together with a financial resilience risk assessment informing the levels of these has been undertaken by the Council's S151 Officer.
-Details of the risk factors considered and the weightings applied to each are set out at Appendix 3. - 2.52 The Council currently holds a minimum balance of £0.100m as an Income Reserve in order to provide increased flexibility to manage year-to-year fluctuations in income.
-If the Income Reserve is used in year it is proposed that this be replenished to a balance of £0.100m during the budget setting process for the following financial year. - 2.53 It is recommended that a minimum level of unallocated reserves and contingencies of £2.160m be held in 2022/23 to reflect the levels of revenue risk shown in the draft budget for 2022/23.
-Therefore, the Council's Balances and Reserves Strategy for 2022/23 is that there should be a minimum General Fund balance of £2.160m and an Income Reserve of £0.100m. - 2.54 The minimum level of unallocated reserves and contingencies recommended to be held enables the transfer of £0.840m to the approved Walley's Quarry reserve.
-This together with a transfer to the Walley's Quarry reserve of the 2021/22 Lower Tier Services grant of £0.160m totals the approved amount of £1.000m budget allocation.
+- 2.53 A review of the Council's Balances and Reserves together with a financial resilience risk assessment informing the levels of these has been undertaken by the Council's Section 151 Officer.
+Details of the risk factors considered and the weightings applied to each are set out at Appendix 6. - 2.54 The Council currently holds a minimum balance of £0.100m as an Income Reserve in order to provide increased flexibility to manage year-to-year fluctuations in income.
+If the Income Reserve is used in year it is proposed that this be replenished to a balance of £0.100m during the budget setting process for the following financial year. - 2.55 It is recommended that a minimum level of unallocated reserves and contingencies of £2.160m be held in 2022/23 to reflect the levels of revenue risk shown in the draft budget for 2022/23.
+Therefore, the Council's Balances and Reserves Strategy for 2022/23 is that there should be a minimum General Fund balance of £2.160m and an Income Reserve of £0.100m. - 2.56 The minimum level of unallocated reserves and contingencies recommended to be held enables the transfer of £0.840m to the approved Walley's Quarry reserve.
+This together with a transfer to the Walley's Quarry reserve of the 2021/22 Lower Tier Services grant of £0.160m totals the approved amount of £1.000m budget allocation. - 2.57 As detailed in 2.39 and 2.40, inflationary increases in supplies and services are currently higher than previous expectations.
+Whilst the Council is subject to a number of fixed price contracts, particularly in relation to utilities, and is largely protected to that extent, it is considered prudent to establish a new reserve, the Cost of Living Reserve, to enable the Council to respond to any above inflationary increases in costs that may occur during the period of the MTFS.